UK Corporate Governance Code

 The Nomination Committee meets at least twice per year.
 Its responsibilities include reviewing and proposing changes to the structure, size and composition of the Board (including the skills, knowledge, independence, experience and diversity of its members).
 It is also responsible for, amongst other things, giving consideration to succession planning for the Directors and other senior executives.
 The Nomination Committee is also responsible for identifying and nominating candidates to fill Board vacancies as and when they arise, and to keep up to date and fully informed about strategic issues and commercial changes affecting the Group and the markets in which it operates, so as to best advise on the Group’s leadership needs.

 The Chair of the Risk Committee is Michael Bartholomeusz.
-The other members of the Risk Committee are the other three Non-Executive Directors.
+The other member of the Risk Committee is the other Non-Executive Director.

 The Company has adopted, with effect from Admission, a code of securities dealings in relation to the Shares which is based on the requirements of the Market Abuse Regulation.
 The code adopted will apply to the Directors and other relevant employees of the Group.